 Learning equine anatomy should be fun and interactive.
 It should not entail memorizing!
-When someone asks about a muscle, you will actively recall building it on the Equiken® model in clay.
-You will experience where and how you felt it on the horse (or located for deeper muscles).
+After this class, when someone asks about a muscle, you will actively recall building it on the Equiken® model in clay.
+You will remember where and how you felt it on the horse (or located for deeper muscles).
 Memorization is just not the way most brains work!
 Experience (build, associate, palpate), store (your brain makes notes) and then recall – that’s the ticket.
 This course utilizes the brilliant system developed by Jon Zahourek, founder of ANATOMY IN CLAY® Learning Systems.

 We have a blast at this course!
 Some participants may consider it an art class, but artistic skills are not necessary.
 So much information is shared among the participants, loads of questions are explored, light bulbs are constantly going on and huge smiles of comprehension continue throughout the duration of the workshop.

 The difference between the average equine bodyworker and a great one is accuracy.
 Anyone in the equine healthcare profession – whether you use your hands, tools or machines – will find this is a great opportunity to expand and enhance skills.
 This course is also useful for the trainer or rider because analytical skills are honed after understanding the structure of the horse.
 This knowledge improves your riding and teaching skills.